At the intersection of AI and human creativity

 In a world where artificial intelligence can now create art in seconds, what happens to the soul of human creativity—and the artists who pour their hearts into their work?

-Furthermore, how artists support their creative practice is rarely spoken about.
 Creative Australia has released a major report on the working lives of Australian artists that shows it is now harder than ever for professional artists to make a living.
-In despite of the fact they are generally highly educated, highly skilled, and that Australians deeply value their contribution.
+In despite of the fact they are generally well educated, highly skilled, and that Australians deeply value their contribution.

 The incomes earned by professional artists are dismally low.
-Research funded by Creative Australia shows in the 2021–22 financial year, artists’ income from creative work averaged only A$23,200.
-This excludes sick leave, holiday pay and super and, on top of this, every meeting we have, every quote we put in, every grant we write we are doing it on our own time, without any remuneration.
+According to research funded by Creative Australia shows that in the 2021–22 financial year, artists’ income from creative work averaged only A$23,200.
+This excludes sick leave, holiday pay, super and other additional duties including meetings, quotes and grant applications that creatives may be responsible for are typically doing it on their time without remuneration.

-Even when other sources of income are added – such as from teaching or working outside the arts – the average gross income of Australian artists was still only $54,500 in the year.
+When other sources of income are added – such as from teaching or working outside the arts – the average gross income of Australian artists was still only $54,500 in the year.
 In comparison with the $73,300 average yearly earnings of all employed people in Australia, artists’ earnings were significantly lower.
 Like many other professionals and workers in Australia, artists engage in continuous learning and mastering new techniques and concepts to advance their practice.
-That isn’t enough to live on, yet a culture of secrecy and government ineptitude keeps the struggle out of view and how artists actually support themselves.
+But is that enough to live on?
+A culture of secrecy and government ineptitude keeps the struggle out of view and how artists actually support themselves.

-Artists are more highly educated than the workforce at large.
+According to some studies, artists are highly educated.
 Three-quarters hold a university degree, compared with only 36% in the wider labour force, and more than 40% of artists also hold a postgraduate degree, compared with 30% of all Australian professionals.

 Based on data from an ongoing economic study supported by Creative Australia.
 The mean income of an artist from their core creative practice in 1986/1987 was $26,000.
 In 2022, 36 years later the latest survey indicates a mean income of just $23,000.
 A reduction by $3000.
 When adjusted for inflation over that time period, they should have been earning $77,380 per year from their core arts practice in 2022.
 Placing the average artist in charge of subsiding the arts sector and national economy by $54,380 per year through in-kind labour.